frabjous/open-guide-typesetting-framework/doc/installation.md

 By default, the typesetting framework will use the default php `mail(…)` function to send email, using the site’s contact name and email in the headers.

-Depending on your server configuration, however, this function can lead to email that goes straight into people’s spam folders.
+Depending on your server configuration, however, this function can lead to email that goes straight into people’s spam/junk folders.

 As an alternative, a php script named `customemail.php` can be created and placed in the project subdirectory of the main data directory.
 This script should define a php function named `custom_send_email($to, $subject, $htmlcontent)` which takes three arguments: the email address of the recipient, the subject of the email, and the (html) contents of the message, in that order.

 Creating such a script requires some knowledge of php, but a standard use case would be to define such a function as a wrapper around something like the [phpmailer](https://github.com/PHPMailer/PHPMailer) package or similar, to make use of its capabilities.